Why is it often easier to start a fitness program than maintain one?

 Increase your time and exercise slowly.
 After three months, I began adding various yoga asanas and incorporated 15 minutes of yoga into my daily routine.
 So I got a 25-minute schedule after three months.

 Healthy Lifestyle Guide

-Participating in lifestyle fitness activities is frequently more convenient than participating in more formal fitness activities.
+Participating in lifestyle fitness activities is frequently more convenient than formal fitness activities.

 Rather than having very formal fitness activities, I have only added them to my lifestyle slowly and steadily.

-The motivation to begin a program is frequently higher than the motivation to continue later when the progress made may be less obvious.
+The motivation to begin a program is frequently higher than the motivation to continue later when progress may be less obvious.

 Those 25 minutes of Yoga and Pranayama didn’t result in many visible physical changes in my body, nor did I expect any.
 But yes, it had become my routine by then.